Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Methodology

-User-item interactions can arise from two main factors, namely the global preference of the item and the user’s personalized preference for it.
-To quantify the contribution of popularity to each interaction, we define three measures: global preference, personalized preference, and popularity score.
 Global preference reflects the fact that some items receive disproportionately high recommendations across the user base.
 To capture this effect in the embedding space, we measure how similar an item is, on average, to all users.
-Items with higher similarity tend to obtain higher prediction scores and are more likely to be recommended, reflecting the extent to which interactions are driven by broader popularity.
+Items with higher similarity with users tend to obtain higher prediction scores and are more likely to be recommended, reflecting the extent to which interactions are driven by broader popularity.

 \textsc{Definition 1 (global preference).} \textit{Let $p_i$ be the global preference for item $i$, which estimates its popularity in the embedding space by measuring its similarity to all users, and is defined as:}